And the fastest three hours in media, the fastest week in media.

 You have to be blinded by such rage, paranoia, and defeatism to come up with this kind of thinking to justify your positions that it is beyond my ability as a rational, logical person to explain this to you.

-Half my brain tied behind my back just to make it fair.
+Half my brain tied behind my back, just to make it fair.

 And we're all interested in fairness here.

-It's the Rush Limbaugh program of the EIB network, and this is Jenny in Rockford, Michigan.
+It's the Rush Limbaugh program of the EIB Network, and this is Jenny in Rockford, Michigan.

 Hi, Jenny.

-Homeschooling dittoes, Mr. Limbaugh.
+Homeschooling dittos, Mr. Limbaugh.

 Thank you very much.